ScottBurleighHeads/ScottMalone_T3A3/README.md

-# T3A3 - Implement a System with Data and Application Layers.
+##### Implement a System with Data and Application Layers.
+This project was a third term project at Coder Academy.
+I designed a similar application to spotify with a relational database that can map songs to albums and artists.
+I was required to run a Python application using the framework Flask.
+I also needed an Object relational mapper which I used SQLAlchemy connected to a PostgreSQL database among many other packages.

 ##### Please note that I have Isolated the work and evidence in a seperate file.
 It has been copied and pasted from the README and is still availble in the README.